Migrating a WordPress site on your own can feel like an overwhelming task, especially because there are so many factors and steps to consider.

 With all tables deleted, it’s time to import the database that you previously backed up.
 Select “Import” near the top of the page and navigate to the “File to Import” section.

-Note: If you cannot find the “siteurl” or “home” paths easily in your hosting provider’s portal, you can “Google” where these paths are found or reach out to customer service for help.
+Note: If you cannot find the “siteurl” or “home” paths easily in your hosting provider’s portal, you can Google where these paths are found or reach out to customer support for help.